コンテンツにスキップ

 Mari:

-Actually, I am often assigned to play concertos, but this time I am particularly happy to be able to play the Hungarian Fantasy, which is a piece I have a lot of attachment to, on stage for the first time with this great performer.
+Actually, I am often assigned to play concertos, but this time I am particularly happy to be able to play the "Hungarian Fantasy," which I have a strong attachment to, on our first joint stage performance.

 Mr. Sakakibara:

 "I am very pleased that Mari will be performing with us this time.
-She moved to Spain as a teenager and has been conveying to us to this day what she has experienced as a Japanese person, seeing and feeling a foreign country and experiencing its traditions and culture.
+She moved to Spain as a teenager and has been conveying to us to this day through her performances what she has experienced as a Japanese person, seeing and feeling a foreign country and experiencing its traditions and culture.

 Mari (left) as a teenager in Spain